-- 1. Borough Manager or Designee - 2.
-Fire Chief
+- 1. Borough Manager or Designee

+- 2. Fire Chief or Designee

+- 3. Police Chief or Designee

 In the absence of the above personnel, other senior staff with designated authority may also activate the EOC as deemed necessary to ensure a timely and effective response.
 The mode of activation (in-person or virtual) should be communicated during the initial activation notification.